-Start the Solutions Configuration Center (SCC) from Start > All Programs > Veritas > Veritas Cluster Server > Solutions Configuration Center or, on Windows 2012 operating systems, from the Apps menu in the Start screen.
+Start the Solutions Configuration Center from the Apps menu on the Start screen.
 In the SCC, click the Solutions tab, expand High Availability Configuration Wizards, and click the Launch button for the Oracle Agent Configuration Wizard.

-- 2 Review the prerequisites and click Next. - On the Wizard Options panel, click Modify service group, select the service group configured for the instance for which detail monitoring is being disabled, and click Next. - On the Oracle Configuration panel, click Next. - On the Detail Monitoring Configuration panel, uncheck the check box corresponding to the Oracle Server instance for which detail monitoring is being disabled and click Next. - 6 Follow the wizard instructions and accept the default values in the subsequent dialog boxes. - See "About configuring the Oracle service group using the wizard" on page 143.
+- 2 Review the prerequisites and click Next. - 3 On the Wizard Options panel, click Modify service group, select the service group configured for the instance for which detail monitoring is being disabled, and click Next.

+- 4 On the Oracle Configuration panel, click Next. - 5 On the Detail Monitoring Configuration panel, uncheck the check box corresponding to the Oracle Server instance for which detail monitoring is being disabled and click Next. - 6 Follow the wizard instructions and accept the default values in the subsequent dialog boxes.

+See "About configuring the Oracle service group using the wizard " on page 142.